awanmbandi/realworld-cicd-pipeline-project/README.md

 #### Step 2: Install The Splunk Forwarder only on the `Dev, Stage and Prod` Servers
 - **NOTE:** Execute every command mentioned bellow across all application servers in all the enviroments
+- **NOTE:** Do Not install the Splunk Server in these resources/environments
 - **SSH** Into your instances, as normal user `ec2-user` or ubuntu or centos etc
 ```
 exit